aaronsjcho/Escaping-V8-Sandbox/via ArrayBuffer and WebAssembly Jump Table/README.md

 ![](img/3.png)

-At the head of this region, there is jump table which is responsible for deciding execution flow of Wasm function.
+At the very front of this region, there is jump table which is responsible for deciding execution flow when Wasm function is called.
 In short, when Wasm function is called, `rip` moves to the jump table.
 So, if we overwrite jump table with arbitrary shellcode using full AAW primitive, the shellcode will be executed when Wasm function is called.

 [`wasm.py`](./wasm.py)